jimmytran411/Droppe-Xmas/README.md

 ## About The Project

 The project is a cart approval process for parents.
 The theme is an imaginary christmas gift picking marketplace.
 The primary user persona of your interface will be a 50 year old parent with differing (usually low) levels of tech nativeness.
-This is the Frontend version.
-The backend can be access at [Droppe-xmas-backend](https://github.com/jimmytran411/Droppe-xmas-backend)

 ### Built With